Banman03/PNP-Numerical-Solver/README.md

 To pull, the image, run `docker pull firedrakeproject/firedrake:latest`

+Once pulled, run the image using `docker run -it --rm \
+    -v /home/banman03/Euclid/AdaLovelace/pp/PNP-Numerical-Solver:/home/firedrake/shared \
+    firedrakeproject/firedrake:latest
-Once pulled, run the image using `docker run -it firedrakeproject/firedrake:latest`.
-(This runs the container with root privileges, so be careful with any commands you run while the container has elevated privileges)
+`.
+(This runs the container with root privileges as well as mounts your local files within the docker container so that your files can call the tooling within the container.
+It runs as root so be careful with any commands you run while the container has elevated privileges)

 ## Relevant Repositories